 While teachers are likely going to be a more difficult list segmentation, you may still try to target them through relevant messaging in standalone emails or as part of other back-to-school campaigns.
 Make them feel heard, understood, and recognized and you can increase sales with this often-neglected segment.
 Dedicate part of your email template just to them and let them know you haven’t forgotten about their needs.
 Depending on how likely you feel your audience may include teachers, you can move that section further up or down in the template.
 This is super easy in ShippingEasy’s drag-and-drop template builder.

 ShippingEasy helps you efficiently create campaigns to segmented audiences with beautiful emails that help you convert back-to-school shoppers.
-Try our platform, which includes Customer Marketing complete with regular and automated email campaigns that build new and repeat business, absolutely FREE for 30 days.
+Try our platform, which includes Customer Marketing complete with regular and automated email campaigns that build new and repeat business.
 Click below to get started before the busy Q4 starts!